Outreach

 • Develop new cube satellite-centered programming to share CSI's newest project with the public

-• Create new space science and engineering curriculum for auditorium programs
+• Create new space science and engineering curriculum for school visits/auditorium programs

 Related Skills